What is LD&C?

 How often is LD&C published?

 We produce one volume per year along with occasional special publications.
-LD&C employs a “publish upon acceptance” system, taking advantage of our online status.
+LD&C employs a “publish upon acceptance” system, taking advantage of our online status to upload four times a year.
 We do not publish complete issues once per year, but instead upload articles and reviews as they become ready for publication after the review and editing processes.

 Why is LD&C necessary?